WH-GSCM Hero

 Global Supply Chain Analytics Framework

-Case Studies
+Case studies

-Global Supply Chain Management Program draws on real-world case studies to illustrate how organizations are actually meeting the challenges of a volatile, interconnected global supply chain.
+The Global Supply Chain Management Program draws on real-world case studies to illustrate how organizations are actually meeting the challenges of a volatile, interconnected global supply chain.
+Featured case studies include:

 Zara